Multilevel decompositions and norms for negative order Sobolev spaces

-The constant $C$ depends only on $\Omega$, $s$, $d$, the mesh-refinement, and $\TT_0$. \end{theorem} The proof in case of uniform meshes is given in Section~\ref{sec:proof:main:tilde:lower:uniform} and Section~\ref{sec:proof:main:tilde:upper:uniform}.
+and the involved constants only depend on $\Omega$, $s$, $d$, the constants from~\ref{ass:mesh:reg}--\ref{ass:mesh:gen}, and $\TT_0$. \end{theorem} The proof in the case of uniform meshes is given in Section~\ref{sec:proof:main:tilde:lower:uniform} and Section~\ref{sec:proof:main:tilde:upper:uniform}.
 The proof in the case of adaptive meshes is sketched in Section~\ref{sec:proof:main:tilde:adaptive} since it essentially follows similar steps as in the case of Theorem~\ref{thm:main}.